 Not all types of stone do polish the same.
 Porous stones for example, generally spoken, cant be polished very well.
 One example is Peruvian Black Jade.
-Even if we have learned the trick and our black jade spheres are probably the best polished ones in the market, a black jade spheres´ polish will never get to the incredible polish of a Red Aragonite sphere, a Huanucite Sphere or a Caramel Stone sphere.
+Even if we have learned the trick and our black jade spheres are probably the best polished ones in the market, a black jade spheres´ polish will never get to the incredible polish of a Red Aragonite sphere, a Huanucite Sphere or a Caramel Calcite sphere.

 Badly polished Angelite Sphere

 Badly polished Leopardite Sphere

 Additional Comment: The stronger blue in our sphere is NOT a result of photoshopping it.
 We actually do have a method of polishing that makes the natural color of many stones pop up a bit more.

 Quality-polished Leopardite Sphere from Gemrock.